Rafael Devers Preview, Player Props: Red Sox vs. Astros

-Rafael Devers -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Boston Red Sox against the Houston Astros, with Jose Urquidy on the hill, on August 23 at 8:10 PM ET.
+Rafael Devers and his .447 on-base percentage over his past 10 games (107 points higher than his season-long percentage), will be in action for the Boston Red Sox against the Houston Astros and J.P.
+France on August 24 at 2:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Astros.
+In his previous game he had a hitless showing (0-for-5) against the Astros.

 Rafael Devers Game Info & Props vs. the Astros